Alberto Giacometti: Notable sales

-According to record Giacometti has sold the two most expensive sculptures in history.
+According to the record, Giacometti has sold the two most expensive sculptures in history.

-In November 2000 a Giacometti bronze, Grande Femme Debout I, sold for $14.3 million.
+In November 2000, a Giacometti bronze, Grande Femme Debout I, sold for $14.3 million.
 Grande Femme Debout II was bought by the Gagosian Gallery for $27.4 million at Christie's auction in New York City on 6 May 2008.

 L'Homme qui marche I, a life-sized bronze sculpture of a man, became one of the most expensive works of art, and at the time was the most expensive sculpture ever sold at auction.
 It was in February 2010, when it sold for £65 million (US$104.3 million) at Sotheby's, London.
 Grande tête mince, a large bronze bust, sold for $53.3 million just three months later.